-At March 31, 2014, we held approximately 6.1% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
+At June 30, 2014, we held approximately 6.1% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
 We serve as Advisor to the Trust under an annually renewable advisory agreement pursuant to the terms of which we conduct the Trust's day-to-day affairs, provide administrative services and present investment opportunities.
 In addition, certain of our officers and directors are also officers and/or directors of the Trust.
 Management believes that it has the ability to exercise significant influence over the Trust, therefore we account for our investment in the Trust using the equity method of accounting.
-We earned an advisory fee from the Trust, which is included in net revenues in the accompanying condensed consolidated statements of income, of approximately \$600,000 during each of the three-month periods ended March 31, 2014 and 2013.
-Our pre-tax share of income from the Trust was \$300,000 during each of the three-month periods ended March 31, 2014 and 2013.
-The carrying value of this investment was approximately \$8 million at each of March 31, 2014 and December 31, 2013, and is included in other assets in the accompanying condensed consolidated balance sheets.
-The market value of this investment, based on the closing price of the Trust's stock on the respective dates, was approximately \$33 million at March 31, 2014 and \$32 million at December 31, 2013.
+We earned an advisory fee from the Trust, which is included in net revenues in the accompanying condensed consolidated statements of income, of approximately \$600,000 during each of the three-month periods ended June 30, 2014 and 2013, and approximately \$1.2 million during each of the sixmonth periods ended June 30, 2014 and 2013, respectively, and \$400,000 and \$500,000 for the sixmonth periods ended June 30, 2014 and 2013, respectively, and \$400,000 and \$500,000 for the sixmonth periods ended June 30, 2014 and 2013, respectively.
+The carrying value of this investment was approximately \$8 million at each of June 30, 2014 and December 31, 2013, and is included in other assets in the accompanying condensed consolidated balance sheets.
+The market value of this investment, based on the closing price of the Trust's stock on the respective dates, was approximately \$34 million at June 30, 2014 and \$32 million at December 31, 2013.

-Total rent expense under the operating leases on the hospital facilities with the Trust was approximately \$4 million during each of the three-month periods ended March 31, 2014 and 2013.
+Total rent expense under the operating leases on the hospital facilities with the Trust was approximately \$4.0 million during each of the three-month periods ended June 30, 2014 and 2013, and approximately \$8.0 million for each of the six-month periods ended June 30, 2014 and 2013.
 In addition, certain of our subsidiaries are tenants in several medical office buildings owned by limited liability companies in which the Trust holds either 100% ownership interests or non-controlling majority ownership interests.